 Cross-examination of factual witnesses should be focused on the key points in dispute and factual evidence within the knowledge of the witness.
 Common pitfalls include:

 – Hilary Heilbron QC, Brick Court Chambers

-- Asking a witness to construe words in a contract – that is for the tribunal.
+- asking a witness to construe words in a contract – that is for the tribunal; and

-- Asking hypothetical questions which are ex hypothesi not evidence.
+- asking hypothetical questions that are ex hypothesi not evidence.

 Determining whether to cross-examine a witness

 An advocate must first decide whether a witness should be cross-examined at all and, if so, on which topics.
 A key factor in making this decision is whether the applicable procedural rules, often found in Procedural Order No. 1, provide that the failure to cross-examine implies acceptance of the witness statement’s content, or the opposite.
 In the former case, it will be difficult to avoid cross-examination.
 In the latter, the question is more delicate, bearing in mind that to not cross-examine any witnesses at all or not cross-examine a key witness or expert is probably a bad idea.
 That said, there are cases where one party chooses, for tactical reasons, to multiply the number of witnesses or experts on the same topic.
 In such cases, it may be judicious to choose to cross-examine only some of them.

 Given that international arbitration often operates on a chess-clock system,choices probably need to be made as to which witnesses are worth cross-examining.